Look for the body in Egypt.

 But as the private jets left Istanbul, their flight paths traced the webbing of alliances that now limits Trump’s range of motion — from Riyadh, which he honored with his first overseas visit, to the UAE, whose ruler secretly flew to New York to meet Trump after his election, to Egypt, ruled by “a fantastic guy.”
 Iran is not in the picture, but its gravitational pull is always present — a power that will only increase as its great enemy and rival, Saudi Arabia, takes on the role of barbarous villain.

-Khashoggi, however, had nothing to do with with Iran, nor with the Brotherhood.
+Khashoggi, however, had nothing to do with with Iran.
 He advocated for human rights and free speech, the universal rights that have always been under threat in Saudi Arabia, but far more so since the rise of Mohamad bin Salman as its dictator, who took the criticism personally.
 “Any problem in the Middle East, you will find Iran,” the Crown Prince told us in March.
 Not this one.